 The Selwyn District Council website is an excellent resource for visitor information at http://www.selwyn.govt.nz/

-Selwyn District was the fastest growing territorial authority in NZ in 2008-09, with 2.8% growth.
+Selwyn District has been the fastest growing territorial authority in NZ since 2008.